CircuitVerse/CircuitVerse/SETUP.md

 [Back to `README.md`](README.md)

 ## Setting up on cloud with Gitpod
 [Gitpod](https://www.gitpod.io/) can be used to develop CircuitVerse in the cloud.
 Instructions are available in our [wiki](https://github.com/CircuitVerse/CircuitVerse/wiki/Development-on-Gitpod).
-Pull requests can be created in Gitpod by following these [steps](https://github.com/CircuitVerse/CircuitVerse/wiki/Pull-Requests-using-Gitpod)
+Pull requests can be created in Gitpod by following these [steps](https://github.com/CircuitVerse/CircuitVerse/wiki/Pull-Requests-using-Gitpod).

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/CircuitVerse/CircuitVerse)

 ## Setting up development environment on local machine

 ## Required Software
-- [Git](https://git-scm.com/) - using a GUI such as [SourceTree](https://www.sourcetreeapp.com/) or [GitHub Desktop](https://desktop.github.com/) can help
+- [Git](https://git-scm.com/) - using a GUI such as [SourceTree](https://www.sourcetreeapp.com/) or [GitHub Desktop](https://desktop.github.com/) can help.
 - [Ruby on Rails](https://rubyonrails.org/)
 - [PostgreSQL](https://www.postgresql.org/)
 - [Yarn](https://yarnpkg.com/)